AceRNorth/gdsims/_sources/user_guide/defaults.rst

 Gene drive release
 ------------------

-- Only drive-heterozygous (WD) male mosquitoes will be released.
+- Only adult drive-heterozygous (WD) male mosquitoes will be released.
 - Mosquitoes will be released at *every* selected release site for each release time.
 - By default, there will only be one release time at ``driver_start``.